dsarria123/Valorant-ML-Project/README.md

 - Methods used: MatchScraper.py, Table Scraper.py, getPlayerName.py,

 # Cleaning, feature engineering, and building the model.
 IN PROGRESS
-The data frame that was scraped gets sent to be cleaned.
-This data will be used to create the statistics we want to show on the website.
-As well as being sent to the model.
+The scraped data frame will be used to create the statistics we want to show.
+As well as being used to train/test the model

 ### Features for model:
 Kills/ACS/ADR vs that team